halflifenoob/HLNoobs/README.md

 # HLNoobs
-Repo for the hlnoobs webpage
+Repo for the hlnoobs webpage,
 things may get a bit wacky or unorganized